usherlabs/verity-dp/README.md

 Additionally, you can review our [X (Twitter) NFTs](https://github.com/usherlabs/x-twitter-nfts) prediction market mini-game to learn how Verity can guarantee the accuracy of data from the X API for use in on-chain dynamics.

+Finally, you can review direct examples of the Verity Client in the [Verity Client Examples](./rs/verity-client/examples).

 Currently, the Verity Client language support is as follows:

 - [x] Rust